JonathanMEdwards/subtext10/doc/language.md

 * Hidden types: Subtext is statically typed, but types are not mentioned in the language nor error messages.
 Concrete values serve as witnesses of types.
 * Parametric polymorphism (generics) are provided without exposing the concept of a type parameter.
 Generics fall out almost for free from the ability to have dynamically defaulted parameters described above.
 * There is one form of sequential data structure: the _list_, which when containing records serve as _tables_.
 * Lists can be tracked by automatically assigning hidden unique IDs to their items.
-Tracked ists support _links_ which can chose one or more items from a _target_ list.
+Tracked ists support _links_ which chose one or more items from a _target_ list.
 Links serve as foreign keys in databases.
-They also replace conventional uses of pointers/references, allowing reads and writes to a dynamically chosen location.
-This opens the Pandora’s Box of aliasing and side-effects, but only within the statically-known target list.
-Future research will look at exploiting this constraint for precise side-effect analysis.
-* Tracked lists allow precise document versioning and mergeing.
+Tracked lists also allow precise document versioning and mergeing.

 ### Intentionally excluded features